 All the routes are fun, what differentiates them is that some routes have more options to chose between and the amount of pedaling involved.
 You get at least 25 minutes at the 3 bars you visit, maybe even more time depending on how fast you pedal and if your tour began early, on time or late..
-I have decided to list all the routes from shortest to longest
+The routes from shortest to longest

 The shortest route is the East End Route which takes guests from the East and Alexander bars where you can pick one among ROC Brewing, Swan Dive, Ox and Stone, Daily Refresher, Lanai, Old Toad, Locals 311, Murphys Law, City Grill, Filgers or Wall Street.
 You have a lot of choices to pick between!
-If you like 2 of those bars from that list we can always pedal from one of them to the 2nd area of the East End where you have Temple, Salingers, Steadfast and Flower City Station to pick between then back to the East and Alexander Bars again for the third stop.
-Or you can pick between Richmonds, Joeys and East End Tavern before you head back to Marshall Street Bar and Grill which is where all the tours begin and end
+If you like 2 of those bars from that list we can always pedal from one of them to the 2nd area of the East End where you have Temple, Salingers, East End Tavern and Flower City Station to pick between then back to the East and Alexander Bars again for the third stop.
+Or you can pick between Richmonds, Joeys and East End Tavern in the third bar stop area of the east end route before you head back to Marshall Street Bar and Grill which is where all the tours begin and end

-It is not much shorter but our new Downtown Route takes groups from Bar Bantam which is on the ground floor of the Metropolitan Building to the St Paul Corridor Bars where you pick one among 5th Frame Brewery, Tapas 177 and Scotland Yard Pub.
+It is not much shorter but our new Downtown Route takes groups from Bar Bantam which is on the ground floor of the Metropolitan Building to the St Paul Corridor Bars where you pick one among 5th Frame Brewery and Tapas 177.
 What is cool about this tour is that your driver can also work in some of the information from the history tour and where we stop for the St Paul Corridor bars are some cool murals which are a great back drop for your photos.
 The third stop is the new restaurant Native Eatery and Bar which is located in the 3 City Center Building (the old Frontier Building) and offers great drinks with an amazing view of all the cars entering the city from the 490 at the Clinton Street Exit.

 Hybrid Route takes you from Half Pint where you can bring in your own food and snacks to the rooftop bar at the Strathallan called Hatties as your second stop.
 The last stop you get to pick one among all the East and Alexander bars which include City Grill, Murphys Law, Swan Dive, Ox and Stone, Daily Refresher, Lanai, Old Toad, Locals 311, Brass and Filgers.
 Again tons of options to pick between.

-The Park Ave route is our longest route which goes from Half Pint where you can bring your own food and snacks into or just order pizza from Mozzeroni’s where you get a dollar of slices and $20 sheet pizzas to Blu Wolf which offers great drink specials to our riders and then to Roam Cafe.
+The Park Ave route is our longest route which goes from Half Pint where you can bring your own food and snacks into or just order pizza from Mozzeroni’s where you get a dollar of slices and $20 sheet pizzas to Blu Wolf which offers great drink specials to our riders and then to Roam Cafe or The Hideaway.